JCSnap/obsidian-rpg/README.md

 This is an example template to make your Obsidian workflow more dynamic.
 To demonstrate this, we will be "gamifying" our todo-list into an RPG.

 The premise is simple - complete tasks to earn coins!
+Learn how to setup [here](https://github.com/JCSnap/obsidian-rpg/blob/main/RLRPG/RLRPG%20Setup.md)

 # Main features
 ## Todo-list